VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 recipes and the Bitbake fetcher to get the upstream rpm, SRPM, deb or .tar.gz (as appropriate), one can then build the packages using the native compiler and tools.
-Since Bitbake already contains a dependency generator, task scheduler and a fetcher it can be used to generate the binary packages.
+Since Bitbake already contains a dependency generator, task scheduler, and a fetcher it can be used to generate the binary packages.
 It can also be used to generate ISOs.

 Data model impact